Ex-NFL lineman Barry Bennett and his wife found dead, son sought as suspect

 Breaking News Emails

-A former NFL lineman and his wife were found dead in their Minnesota home and authorities are looking for the couple's son, whom they have named as a suspect.
+A former NFL lineman and his wife were found shot to death in their Minnesota home and authorities are looking for the couple's son, whom they have named as a suspect and believe may be in Mexico.

-The bodies of Barry Bennett, 63, and Carol, 66, were found Wednesday in their home in Long Prairie by a friend who went to perform a welfare check after the couple had not returned calls or responded to text messages Tuesday, the Todd County Sheriff's Office said.
-Causes of death have not yet been determined.
+The bodies of Barry Bennett, 63, and Carol, 63, were found Wednesday in their home in Long Prairie by a friend who went to perform a welfare check after the couple had not returned calls or responded to text messages Tuesday, the Todd County Sheriff's Office said.

 Long Prairie is about two hours northwest of the Twin Cities.